Follow this guide to learn about financial planning and how to build the most effective marketing budget.

 • Services: Accounting, printing, catering, consulting, photography, security, etc.

 In-kind donations should be recorded at fair market value.
-The Financial Accounting Standards Board (FASB) defines fair value as “the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.”
-To determine the value of your in-kind donation:
+The Financial Accounting Standards Board (FASB) defines fair market value as “the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.”

 • Calculate what your organization would have paid for donated goods on the open market.